samtauke/samtauke.github.io/index.md

 ---
 ## How Does Weather Impact the Spread of COVID-19?

 In this paper we use time series data from the the 100 largest cities in the US to study the relationship between weather and the spread of COVID-19.
 In agreement with the existing literature, we find a statistically significant inverse relationship between temperature and the rate of spread of COVID-19.
 Further, we find that the density of small particulate matter  in the air is directly related to the spread of COVID-19.
-This paper expands of the extant literature of the time by considering a full geographic cross section of US cities as well as by using data covering a longer period than had previously been available.
+This paper expands on the extant literature by considering a full geographic cross section of US cities as well as by using data covering a longer period than had previously been available.

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/samtauke/samtauke.github.io/blob/main/homeless_projects/covid_weather_project.pdf)